wlillisdev/hiking-hub/README.md

   - Only approved admin users can access this section of the site and can do so by adding /admin to the URL home page and signing in.
   - The admin has got full CRUD functionality.
 They can create, read update and delete blog posts.
 Create draft posts, Delete and approve comments.
 Delete and add useres.
 And has the functionality to filter and search though information.
   - <img src="static/images/admin.png" alt="admin panel" width="600"/>

+__Error Pages__
+ - Custom error pages were also created for this project.
+ - - 403 Page Forbiden - Access Forbidden the user does not have permission to access this resource
+ - - 404 Page Not Found - the user requested a page that is not available
+ - - 500 Server Error - internal server error

 # Design
  - Theme